Sincere and Appreciative Resignation Letters

 Email Resignation Message Example With Gratitude

-I would like first to express my sincerest gratitude for the opportunities that I have been given at XYZ Company.
-I consider you a mentor and friend as well as my manager at XYZ, and I hope to continue to stay in touch as I move on to my next professional opportunity.
+I would like first to express my sincerest gratitude for the opportunities that I have been given at Acme Rentals.
+I consider you a mentor and friend as well as my manager at Acme Rentals, and I hope to continue to stay in touch as I move on to my next professional opportunity.
 Please accept my respectful resignation.
-My last day will be March 6, 20XX.
+My last day will be June 18, 2021.

 During my final weeks, I would be happy to assist in the search for my replacement.
 If you would like my input, I have a couple of contacts that I can share with you who I believe would be an excellent fit in our department, and who are ready for an opportunity such as is available here.

-Again, thank you for the guidance and friendship you have shown me during my tenure at XYZ.
+Again, thank you for the guidance and friendship you have shown me during my tenure at Acme Rentals.
 I really appreciate how much I have learned here, and I look forward to hearing about your future successes.